mmbot/mmbot/README.md

 ## Using from scriptcs

+**Note the following is not quite working right now due to a bug in either scriptcs / akavache relating to target framework resolution in NuGet.
+A workaround is to remove all the packages except mmbot ones from the packages.config after running the scriptcs -install command**

 You can use mmbot directly from [scriptcs](http://scriptcs.net).
 For example, create the following script in a folder and name the file mmbot.csx:

 ```C#